Welcome

 Here we are.
 My first Quarto website.
 For now, I’m going to use it as a place to put my notes and thoughts, to save them for later and share them with you.
 I’m not sure what I’ll do with it in the future, but I’m sure I’ll figure it out as I go.

 If you have stumbled upon this site somehow, I hope you find something useful.
 But keep in mind that this is a work in progress.
-Right now I am writing my bachelor thesis in Data Science for Biology.
+Right now I am focussing on my master’s degree in Plant Sciences.
 So there’s still a lot to learn and I’ll make mistakes along the way.

 As I’m not a native English speaker, there will be a lot of mistakes in my writing.
 I’m sorry for that.
 I’m trying to improve my English and I hope you can bear with me.